kiba/Writings/for_science/chp10_wine_and_dine.md

 "Let me try without the tutorial," I answered.

-"You're going to screw up," she exaspperated.
+"You're going to screw up," she exasperated.

 "No problem!
 It's only a simulation."

 As soon as the robot was ready to launched.
-I experimentaly pushed the joystick ahead, only for nothing to happen.
+I experimentally pushed the joystick ahead, only for nothing to happen.

 "Damn, it.
 What did I wrong?"